Campus Tutorial Services offers assistance for writing.

 The Writing Center

-Whether you are working on an essay, report, research paper, poem, short story, or resume, the Writing Center can help.
-Our staff of upper-level English-education, English-writing, and journalism majors is there to assist in the development of a client’s communication skills and scaffold the writing process at all its stages.
+Whether you are working on an essay, report, research paper, poem, short story, or resume, the Writing Center can assist in the development of your communication skills and scaffold the writing process at all its stages.

 The Writing Center is located in the Mary Poppe Chrisman Success Center.